mrusme/zeit/README.md

 ## Understand

-_zeit_'s data structure contains of the following key entities:
+_Zeit_'s data structure contains of the following key entities:

 - `block`: A tracked time period that has a start and an end date/time
 - `project`: A top-level project